 Well, we are not sure either for the latter since you may get them and eat them all before moving to your next destination.

-The whole premises consist of a recreational area (with many things to keep kids busy), the citrus shop and the citrus museum, plus the citrus fields.
+The whole premises of Citrus museum consist of a recreational area (with many things to keep kids busy), the citrus shop, and the citrus museum, plus the citrus fields.

-While at the “yard”, it is very pleasant to have a walk or just sit at one of the many areas of it.
-They are full of green, vines and flowers.
+While at the “yard,” it is enjoyable to have a walk or sit at one of the many areas of it.
+They are full of green, vines, and flowers.

 Labels used many years ago to print on packaging boxes, to ship citrus products all over the world.

-We definitely need to thank Irene Sassou from Citrus for the time she dedicated to us to experience the museum and the citrus flavors.
+We need to thank Irene Sassou from Citrus for the time she dedicated to us to experience the museum and the citrus flavors.
 This lady has quite some energy and passion!
-Our trip through Chios was organised by North Aegean, Regional Unit of Chios office.
-Transportation was sponsored by Hellenic Seaways!
+Our trip through Chios was organized by North Aegean, Regional Unit of Chios office.
+Hellenic Seaways sponsored transportation!